KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 Please note that in addition to the model and projector weights, you also need to fit the KV cache into memory.
 Increasing the context increases the KV cache size.

 If the memory is full before this node starts use `unload_all_models = true`.

+Also, keep in mind that LM Studio does a "warm-up" immediately after loading a model.
+That is, it runs a fake prompt, which allows for stable speed later.
+In this case always performs a "cold start" after loading the model.
+This may reduces the speed.

 ---